Broadband, Communications and the Digital Economy

 |Department of Broadband, Communications and the Digital Economy||‑||‑||‑||‑||‑|

-The investment is not expected to have a direct impact on the underlying cash or fiscal balances.
-The additional public debt interest cost incurred by the Government is accounted for in the budget papers.
-Provision for the expected public debt interest cost related to the Government's expected investment in the National Broadband Network over the forward estimates will be drawn from the Building Australia Fund.
+The investment does not have a direct impact on the underlying cash or fiscal balances.
+Any additional public debt interest cost incurred by the Government would impact on the underlying cash and fiscal balance, and is accounted for separately in the budget estimates.

-Further information can be found in the joint press release of 7 April 2009 issued by the Prime Minister, the Treasurer, the Minister for Finance and Deregulation and the Minister for Broadband, Communications and the Digital Economy.
+Further information can be found in the joint press releases of 20 December 2010 issued by the Prime Minister, the Deputy Prime Minister and Treasurer, the Minister for Finance and Deregulation and the Minister for Broadband, Communications and the Digital Economy.

-See also the related capital and expense measures titled National Broadband Network — implementation and establishment and National Broadband Network — regional backbone blackspots program in the Broadband, Communications and the Digital Economy portfolio.
+See also the related expense measures titled National Broadband Network — implementation and National Broadband Network — regulatory framework in the Broadband, Communications and the Digital Economy portfolio.

 If www.budget.gov.au responds slowly or you are having trouble downloading a document, try one of the Budget Website Mirrors